Northumbrian Old English

 Northumbrian was a dialect of Old English spoken in the Anglian Kingdom of Northumbria.
 Together with Mercian, Kentish and West Saxon, it forms one of the sub-categories of Old English devised and employed by modern scholars.

 The dialect was spoken from the Humber, now within England, to the Firth of Forth, now within Scotland.
 In the Danelaw after the Viking invasions, Northumbrian may have been influenced by the Norse language.

-The earliest surviving Old English texts were written in Northumbrian: these are Caedmon's Hymn (7th century) and Bede's Death Song (8th century).
-Other works, including the bulk of Caedmon's poetry, have been lost.
+Some of the earliest surviving Old English texts were written in Northumbrian, such Cædmon's Hymn (7th century) and Bede's Death Song (8th century).
+Other works, including the bulk of Cædmon's poetry, have been lost.

 Other examples of this dialect are the Runes on the Ruthwell Cross from the Dream of the Rood.
-Also in Northumbrian are the 9th-century Leiden Riddle and the mid-10th-century gloss of the Lindisfarne Gospels.
+Also in Northumbrian are the 9th-century Leiden Riddle and the late 10th century gloss of the Lindisfarne Gospels.

-The Viking invasion forced a division of the dialect into two distinct subdialects.
-South of the River Tees, southern Northumbrian was influenced by Norse, while northern Northumbrian retained many Old English words lost to the southern subdialect and influenced the development of the dialects of modern North East England (the modern Northumbrian dialect) and Scotland.
 Today, the Scots language (including Ulster Scots) is descended from the Northumbrian dialect, as are modern Northumbrian, Cumbrian and Yorkshire (particularly in the North/East Ridings and northern West Riding) as well as the North Lancashire dialect.

 History

 Historical linguists recognise four distinct dialects of Old English: Northumbrian, Mercian, Kentish and West Saxon.
 The Northumbrian dialect was spoken in the Kingdom of Northumbria from the Humber to the River Mersey (mersey meaning border river) in northern England to the Firth of Forth in the Scottish Lowlands.
-Today, Modern Scots, Northumbrian, Cumbrian and north/east riding dialects originate purely from Northumbrian, as well as forming the basis for the since Mercian-influenced West Riding and Lancashire dialects.
-It was significantly different from the dialects spoken by other Kingdoms, especially that of West-Saxon (the primary dialect).
-Modern Standard English, on the other hand, has its origins in the Mercian dialect.
+Today, Modern Scots, Northumbrian, Cumbrian and North/East Riding dialects originate purely from Northumbrian, as well as forming the substrate of the since Mercian-influenced West Riding and Lancashire dialects.
+It was significantly different from the dialects spoken by other Kingdoms, especially that of West-Saxon (the dialect used for most modern studies of Old English).
+Modern Standard English, on the other hand, has its origins in the Mercian dialect, which was the dialect most similar to Northumbrian.

 The Angles brought their language (Englisc) to Northumbria in the 6th century AD, where it reached the modern-day Scottish Lowlands.
-This form of Northumbrian Old English was first recorded in poetic; e.g. Cædmon's Hymn c.
+This form of Northumbrian Old English was first recorded in poetry; e.g. Cædmon's Hymn c.
 658-680), writings of the Venerable Bede (c.
 700 AD) and the Leiden Riddle.
 The language is also attested in the Lindisfarne Gospels c.
 970 AD, in modern Scotland as a carved runic text, the Dream of the Rood, and on the Ruthwell Cross, c.
 750 AD.
 Old Northumbria was later conquered by the Danes (867–883 AD) and from this day forth the language became influenced with Old Norse.